Anty0/GoProAutoImmichUpload/README.md

   please let me know.
 - To implement streaming downloads of media, I ended up creating a custom mixin and fit it nicely between the `WirelessGoPro` and `GoProBase` classes.
 To pass the stream, I ended up abusing property used to pass the file name.
-- Since I'm ranting on libs, why not add that requests_toolbelt reports the full length of the body, while requests expect only the remaining length?
-Had to patch up the `StreamingIterator` to fix that.
+- Since I'm ranting on libs, why not add that `requests_toolbelt` reports the full length of the body, while requests expect only the remaining length?
+Had to patch up the `StreamingIterator` to get it to work.

 All of these should stand as a reason this whole thing should be rewritten from scratch using better libraries.
 But it works well enough for my needs.